-Analysis | The 2022 men’s NCAA tournament’s biggest snubs and surprises
+Analysis | The 2022 NCAA men’s tournament’s biggest snubs and surprises

 SNUB: SMU did not

-The Mustangs (23-8) split with Houston and took two out of three from Memphis, the loss coming in Saturday’s American Athletic semifinal.
+The Mustangs (23-8) split with Houston and took two of three from Memphis, with the loss coming in Saturday’s American Athletic semifinal.
 They ranked in the top 50 of all but one of the team sheet metrics.
 They were 6-5 on the road.

 It was a good profile.
 Just, apparently, not good enough.